 The transformation specification essentially has the form of C code, except that lines to remove are annotated with - in the first column, and lines to add are annotated with +.
 A transformation specification can also use dots, "...", describing an arbitrary sequence of function arguments or instructions within a control-flow path.
-Dots may be modified with a when clause, indicating a pattern that should not occur anywhere within the matched sequence.
-Finally, a transformation can specify a disjunction of patterns, of the form ( $pat_1 \mid \ldots \mid pat_n$ ) where each (, | or ) is in column 0 or preceded by \.
+Implicitly, "..." matches the shortest path between something that matches the pattern before the dots (or the beginning of the function, if there is nothing before the dots) and something that matches the pattern after the dots (or the end of the function, if there is nothing after the dots).
+Dots may be modified with a when clause, indicating a pattern that should not occur anywhere within the matched sequence. when any removes the aforementioned constraint that "..." matches the shortest path.
+Finally, a transformation can specify a disjunction of patterns, of the form ( $pat_1 \mid \ldots \mid pat_n \mid$ ) where each (, | or ) is in column 0 or preceded by \.